 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Port Norris has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Port Norris has few renters and college students.
 But the biggest reason it is quieter in Port Norris than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Port Norris may be for you.

 Port Norris is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Port Norris doesn't have a public transportation system that people use for their commute.